ELIFE-ASU/PyInform/docs/source/dist.rst

 Empirical Distributions
 =======================

-The ``pyinform.dist.Dist`` class provides an *empirical* distribution, i.e. a histogram, representing the observed frequencies of some fixed-size set of events.
+The :py:class:`pyinform.dist.Dist` class provides an *empirical* distribution, i.e. a histogram, representing the observed frequencies of some fixed-size set of events.
 This class is the basis for all of the fundamental information measures on discrete probability distributions.

 Examples
 --------